2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 New Fuel Pump

-I had previously replaced my moaning fuel pump because I thought it was about to fail, only to have the new pump behave the same way.
-I wanted to use one of the newer GM fuel pumps in my car, and find the needed parts to retrofit it into the fuel tank.
-The new pumps are meant for a Chevy Tahoe with a V8, which has enough fuel pressure for the Delorean’s K-Jetronic mechanical fuel injection.
-I’ve seen the full kits available from vendors, but I wanted to get a lifetime warranty on the pump from a chain auto parts store.
-I found a fellow Delorean owner who was selling all the parts needed, with installation instructions.
+At one point, I replaced my moaning fuel pump, thinking it was on its way out, only to find the new pump behaved the same way.
+That’s when I decided to retrofit a modern GM fuel pump.
+These pumps, designed for a Chevy Tahoe with a V8, provide more than enough pressure for the Delorean’s K-Jetronic mechanical injection system.
+While complete retrofit kits are available from vendors, I preferred to source the pump myself from a chain auto parts store, ensuring I’d get a lifetime warranty.
+Luckily, I found another Delorean owner selling all the necessary parts, along with installation instructions.

 Cover removed: